The difference between the product scope and the project scope is one of the most important topics in the PMP exam.

 For example, if the product is a bridge, the product scope might be its length, width, load strength, etc.

-How do you Determine the Product Scope?
+How to Determine the Product Scope?

 Most of the time, determining the product scope is not a difficult task.
 If you get a project through a contract, you will get the product scope with the contract.
 However, if the project is initiated by your organization, you will have to define the product scope after consulting with relevant stakeholders.